 This course covers the theory and production of an effective portfolio showcasing the specific skills of each student.
 A portfolio is a critical asset in the pursuit of a career or transfer to another college or university.
 The course will focus on the professional and aesthetics practices in the Communications and New Media Design field.
-It will address the art of self promotion, relevant employment and life skills necessary in finding employment in this competitive industry.
-Course materials will be presented through student presentations, lectures, peer and professionally reviewed critiques.
+It will address the art of selfpromotion, relevant employment and life skills necessary in finding employment in this competitive industry.
+Course materials will be presented through student presentations, lectures, peer professionally reviewed critiques.

-Prerequisite(s): CNMS department approval Corequisite(s): none
+Prerequisite(s): CNMS department approval

+Composite Courses (COMP)